EternityForest/pavillion/security.md

 ## Discovery

-Automatic Discovery of devices should use multicast DNS.
+Automatic Discovery of devices should generally use multicast DNS, which is out of the scope of Pavillion itself/

 Public key based servers supporting discovery should advertise themselves under <hex digest of blake2b hash of public key>.local